langleyfoxall/technologies/qualityassurance/web-quality-assuranceh-and-book.md

 # 📗 Web Quality Assurance Handbook

 Test extensively against assumptions in Jira, at the end of the day this is what the client is paying for.
-Below is a list of bullet points for common individual sections of a Laravel web app, although a lot of the core concepts apply regardless of web technology used (events bus, queues etc are all common design patterns)
+Below is a list of bullet points for common individual sections of a Laravel web app, although a lot of the core concepts apply regardless of web technology used (events bus, queues etc. are all common design patterns)

 It should be used as a guide to ensure a great & consistent experience for the end user.